Novel Hydrodynamic Schemes Capturing Shocks and Contact Discontinuities and Comparison Study with Existing Methods: Summary and Discussion

 Although we have demonstrated the properties of our scheme in this paper, there is still much potential for improvement in GDISPH.
 For example, GDISPH can be improved to have higher-order spatial accuracy using interpolation functions such as the MUSCL or ENO-like methods, or approximate Riemann solvers or HLL-like methods can be applied to establish faster and more efficient methods.
 In addition, the practical use of GDISPH in realistic situations (e.g. formations of galaxy, stars, and so on) needs to be studied and compared with other successful schemes.
 Our schemes still have the problem: the overestimation error and the numerical noise in the velocity and internal energy in low-density regions (see \ref{sec:vac} and \ref{sec:pol}), which one might not have to care much since SPH, in general, has less accuracy in the low-density region, and the results there are not trustworthy, so tackling the problem should not be worthwhile.
+However, some methods like MFM (e.g. $gizmo$ \citep{Hopkins2015}) and moving mesh (e.g. $Arepo$ \citep{Springel2010A}), which are free from the spatial zeroth-order error, could handle the problem better than SPH.
 Alternatively, we hope a completely new idea will break through such difficulties within a framework of SPH.